All Episodes

 I mean, you know, elections are the top down.

-For people who want to start making this type of change at their local grassroots level where they live, what advice do you give them, or what advice can you give them in terms of how to start getting it done?
+For people who want to start making this type of change at their local grassroots level where they live, what advice do you give them or what advice can you give them in terms of how to start getting it done?

-People don't realize that your school district spends most of your tax dollars when your taxes city taxes go up, that's because the school school board went to the city council and asked for more money.
+When your taxes, city taxes go up, that's because the school, school board went to the city council and asked for more money.

-That's a great start for people to start off with, then going to city council, then going, you know, start organizing rallies, start organizing, you know, meetups, just stuff like that.
+Then going to city council, then going, you know, start organizing rallies, start organizing, you know, meetups, just stuff like that.

-Um I mean, I guess on at the ground level, uh who are the people still supporting this, and what's your impression as to how and why they support this?
+I mean, I guess at the ground level, who are the people still supporting this?

 So I don't really know many people that are supporting this.